hightail/wilson-api/concepts/wilson/core.md

 ## Tags Config

 The tags properties in the wilson config represent identifying information for the currently active client.
 This info includes device-type, platform, browser, language and even branding.
-This means that client wilson applications to not have to use javascript tactics to detect these characteristics, but can simply imply them from the global wilson config.
+This means that client wilson applications do not have to use javascript tactics to detect these characteristics, but can simply imply them from the global wilson config.